 Go to Menu

-July 8, 2022 by Amy Foxwell
+May 30, 2025 by Amy Foxwell

 Audio is an important and growing segment of this education technology revolution, and savvy institutions know how to exploit this powerful medium.

 At ReadSpeaker, we are specialists in voice technology.
-We understand both why and how to implement audio in course work.
+We understand both why and how to implement audio in coursework.
 Our aim is to help educational institutions understand and utilize audio in their educational offerings.
 To further those aims, we put together this list of the questions that we hear from institutions about TTS and audio-enhanced content for education.
 More importantly, we provide answers.

 Hear for yourself!